コンテンツにスキップ

 Gosho Shrine

-The shrine is located about 1 km southwest of Yugawara Station.
-It was founded during the reign of Emperor Tenchi (626-672) and was revered by the Tohi clan and other local people.
-It is said that in 1060, Arai Sanetsugu, who accompanied Minamoto no Yoshiie on his European expedition under the protection of Gosho Shrine, achieved military success here, and the shrine is also associated with the Minamoto clan.
-When Minamoto no Yoritomo raised his army in 1180, Doi Sanehira is said to have placed his sword here and performed a goma ritual to pray for victory in battle.
+The shrine is located about 1 kilometer southwest of Yugawara Station.
+Founded during the reign of Emperor Tenji (626-672), it was revered by the Toi clan and other local people.
+It is said that Arai Sanetsugu, who accompanied Minamoto no Yoshiie on his European expedition under the protection of Gosho Shrine in 1060, distinguished himself in battle here, making it a shrine with ties to the Minamoto clan.
+When Minamoto no Yoritomo raised his army in 1180, Doi Sanehira is said to have placed his sword here and performed a goma ritual here to pray for victory.

 Gosho Shrine 📍359-1 Miyashita, Yugawara-cho, Ashigarashimo-gun, Kanagawa Prefecture, 259-0304

 He was known as the "model warrior of the Kanto region" for his high level of education, bravery, and character.
-When Minamoto no Yoritomo raised his army, he fought on the side of the Taira clan.
-He later served on Minamoto no Yoritomo's side, achieving great success in the subjugation of the Taira clan and the conquest of Europe.
-Combined with his upright and honest character, he became one of the "model warriors of the Kanto region" that everyone respected.
-However, even such a man as Hatakeyama Shigetada was inevitably drawn into the political strife of Kamakura, and in the end he was framed for treason and killed by Hojo Yoshitoki in what is now Asahi Ward, Yokohama.
+When Minamoto no Yoritomo raised an army, he fought on the side of the Taira clan against Yoritomo's forces.
+He later submitted to Minamoto no Yoritomo and became a vassal, achieving great success in the subjugation of the Taira clan and the conquest of Europe.
+Combined with his honest and upright character, he became a man highly respected as the "model warrior of the Kanto region."
+However, even such a man as Hatakeyama Shigetada was inevitably drawn into the political strife of Kamakura, and was eventually framed for treason and killed by Hojo Yoshitoki in what is now Asahi Ward, Yokohama.

 Spot 1: Tsurugamine and Futamatagawa Battlefield

-Shigeyasu, the son of Hatakeyama Shigetada, had an argument at a drinking party with Hiraga Tomomasa, the son-in-law of Maki no Kata, the second wife of Hojo Tokimasa.
-Maki no Kata took a grudge against Hojo Tokimasa and asked him to punish Hatakeyama Shigetada.
-Hojo Masako and Yoshitoki opposed, saying "There is no way Hatakeyama Shigetada would rebel," but in the end, the third shogun, Minamoto no Sanetomo, gave the order to subjugate Hatakeyama Shigetada.
-At that time, Hatakeyama Shigetada was on his way to Kamakura from his castle in Sugaya, Musashi Province, after receiving a message saying "There has been an incident in Kamakura, so please head there immediately."
-Then, Hatakeyama Shigetada's army fought a battle at Tsurugamine and Futamatagawa (present-day Asahi Ward, Yokohama City) with the punitive army (led by Hojo Yoshitoki) that had left Kamakura.
-Hatakeyama Shigetada's army, consisting of only a hundred or so soldiers, fought bravely against the Kamakura army of tens of thousands, but was no match for them, and in the end, it is said that he and his family committed suicide.
+Shigetada Hatakeyama's son, Shigeyasu, had an argument over drinks with Hiraga Tomomasa, the son-in-law of Maki no Kata, the second wife of Hojo Tokimasa.
+Maki no Kata became angry and demanded that Hojo Tokimasa punish Shigetada Hatakeyama.
+Hojo Masako and Yoshitoki opposed, saying, "There's no way Shigetada Hatakeyama would rebel," but ultimately, the third shogun, Minamoto no Sanetomo, issued an order to subjugate Shigetada Hatakeyama.
+Around that time, Shigetada Hatakeyama was on his way to Kamakura from his castle in Sugaya, Musashi Province, after receiving word that something unusual had happened in Kamakura and that he should be sent there immediately.
+Shigetada Hatakeyama's forces then engaged in a battle at Tsurugamine and Futamatagawa (present-day Asahi Ward, Yokohama) with a punitive force (led by Yoshitoki Hojo) that had left Kamakura.
+Hatakeyama Shigetada's army, consisting of only a hundred or so soldiers, fought bravely against the Kamakura army of tens of thousands, but was outnumbered and no match for them, and in the end, it is said that the entire family committed suicide.

-Kanagawa Prefecture is home to many locations that have played an important role in history, including as the political center during the Kamakura period and as a symbol of modernization since the Meiji period.
+Kanagawa Prefecture is home to many places that have played a key role in history, from being the political center during the Kamakura period to being a symbol of civilization and enlightenment since the Meiji period.

 Why not visit historical sites and historic sites and experience the many charms of Kanagawa?